paul-hammant/jfk/pages/index.md

 timeline-json: jfk-presidency.json
 ---

-Events in the Presidency of the 35th president of the United States, John Fitzgerald Kennedy (JFK).
-[Link to death here - TODO], [link to life up to presidential run here - TODO]
+Events of note during the presidency of the John Fitzgerald Kennedy (JFK) represented in a timeline.
+See also [his assassination as a timeline](./death) and [those of his life up to his presidential TODO].